verrazzano/docs/content/en/docs/guides/migrate/integrate/prometheus/_index.md

 ## Network policies
 NetworkPolicies let you specify how a pod is allowed to communicate with various network entities in a cluster.
 NetworkPolicies increase the security posture of the cluster by limiting network traffic and preventing unwanted network communication.
 NetworkPolicy resources affect layer 4 connections (TCP, UDP, and optionally SCTP).
 The cluster must be running a Container Network Interface (CNI) plug-in that enforces NetworkPolicies.

-As an example, run the following command to apply NetworkPolicy resources to only allow Prometheus to access the metrics ports on monitoring component pods.
+As an example, run the following command to apply NetworkPolicy resources to allow only Prometheus to access the metrics ports on the monitoring component pods.
 Note that these policies only affect ingress.
-Egress from the monitoring namespace is not impacted.
+Egress from the `monitoring` namespace is not impacted.

 {{< clipboard >}}
 <div class="highlight">